Pregnancy SmartSiteTM

 Health maintenance visit - men - ages 40 to 64; Physical exam - men - ages 40 to 64; Yearly exam - men - ages 40 to 64; Checkup - men - ages 40 to 64; Men's health - ages 40 to 64; Preventive care - men - ages 40 to 64 DefinitionYou should visit your health care provider regularly, even if you feel healthy.
 The purpose of these visits is to:

-If the top number is 130 mm Hg or greater, but lower than 140 mm Hg or the bottom number is 80 mm Hg or greater but lower than 90 mm Hg, this is considered stage 1 hypertension.
+If the top number is 130 mm Hg or greater, but lower than 140 mm Hg, or the bottom number is 80 mm Hg or greater, but lower than 90 mm Hg, this is considered stage 1 hypertension.
 Readings above these are considered stage 2 hypertension.
 Schedule an appointment with your provider to learn how you can reduce your blood pressure.
-Record your blood pressure numbers and bring this information to share with your provider.
-CHOLESTEROL SCREENING Begin cholesterol screening between ages 20 and 35, depending on your risk factors for heart disease.
-Repeat cholesterol testing or other additional monitoring should take place:
+Record your blood pressure numbers and bring this information to share with your provider. ![]() CHOLESTEROL SCREENING The American Heart Association recommends beginning cholesterol screening at age 20 for all men with no known risk factors for coronary heart disease and repeat every 4 to 6 years.
+Cholesterol screening should take place more often if:

 You may need a colonoscopy more often if you have risk factors for colorectal cancer, such as: